 CARAGA Region History and Geography

-The “Kalagans”, called “Caragans” by the Spaniards occupied the district composed of the two provinces of Surigao, northern part of Davao Oriental and Eastern Misamis Oriental.
+The “Kalagans”, called “Caragans” by the Spaniards occupied the district composed of the two provinces of Surigao, the northern part of Davao Oriental and Eastern Misamis Oriental.
 The two Agusan Provinces were later organized under the administrative jurisdiction of Surigao and became the independent Agusan province in 1914.
 In 1960, Surigao was divided as Norte and Sur, and in June 1967, Agusan followed suit.
-While Butuan then was just a town of Agusan, the logging boom in 1950’s drew business and businessmen to the area.
-On August 2, 1950, by virtue of Republic Act 523, the City Charter of Butuan was approved .
+While Butuan then was just a town of Agusan, the logging boom in the 1950s drew business and businessmen to the area.
+On August 2, 1950, by virtue of Republic Act 523, the City Charter of Butuan was approved.

 It has a land area of 18,847 sq. kms.
-Butuan Bay and Surigao Strait surrounds it on the north, and the Philippine Sea on the east.
+Butuan Bay and Surigao Strait surround it on the north and the Philippine Sea on the east.
 On the South are the Davao provinces and Misamis Oriental and Bukidnon on the west.

 Its proximity to other growth areas such as the Cagayan - Iligan corridor and the Davao Gulf Economic Zone is an advantage.